sreejithuvt/pleuston/README.md

 ### Keeper

 You need to have a Keeper instance running on your machine.
 Head over to [plankton-keeper](https://github.com/oceanprotocol/plankton-keeper) and follow the instructions to get this up and running.

+Once you have the contracts deployed, you want to copy the JSON ABIs to `./src/contracts`.

+> This will change in the future towards `npm` packages

+### DB

+Plankton is currently using [BigchainDB](http://github.com/bigchaindb) as a database backend.
+It's easy to use the [testnet](https://testnet.bigchaindb.com/) or run locally with `docker-compose`.

+### Conf

+Check the configuration for the keeper and DB in `./src/config.js` and adjust to your likings.

 ### Code style